Nasima-Islam-Bithi/CNN-regression/README.md

-# Custom Convolutional Neural Network for Image Noise Estimation
+# Prediction of Gaussian Noise Level in RGB Image Using Deep CNN

 This repository contains a PyTorch implementation of a custom Convolutional Neural Network (CNN) designed to estimate the noise level (sigma) in images.
 The model leverages a pre-trained VGG-16 backbone with additional convolutional layers, skip connections, and a regression head to accurately predict the noise intensity present in input images.